lee-zhg/segment-pdf-discovery/README.md

 ## Benefits of Splitting Documents

 IBM Watson Discovery makes it possible to rapidly build cognitive, cloud-based applications that unlock actionable insights hidden in unstructured data.
-It only takes a few steps to prepare your unstructured data, create a query that will pinpoint the information you need, and then integrate those insights into your new application or existing solution.
+It only takes a few steps to prepare your unstructured data, create a query that will pin-point the information you need, and then integrate those insights into your new application or existing solution.

 Sometimes, documents are big and it makes harder for the Discovery service to identify quick answers to questions.
 These documents could be user manuals, frequently asked questions, catalogs, or many more.
 However, information in these documents is typically organized into sections that cover a specific topic.
 These specific topics can be very useful in an application that is designed to get the user to an answer quickly.
-This leads to Document Segmentation (manually or via Document Segmentation feature) to accurately ingest, enrich and analyze the documents in their logical parts.
+This leads to Document Segmentation (manually or via Document Segmentation feature of Discovery service) to accurately ingest, enrich and analyze the documents in their logical parts.

 The Document Segmentation feature splits an unstructured document into useful chunks that are then enriched and stored as individual searchable results.
 This feature can also result in improved result ranking when performing relevancy training (specifically for natural language query) as the training is performed on segmented and information-specific portions of documents instead of the entire general document.